 · · · ·

-Sorrow’s End Trail Hiking Trail In Nova Scotia
+Hiking Sorrow’s End Trail In Nova Scotia

 Sorrow’s End is an excellent 4.3 km hiking trail located in the Terence Bay Wilderness Area.
 The hike offers stunning views and features a combination of solid ground, granite rock, bush, and bog.
 Although many of the trails are interlinked, they are unmarked and double as ATV trails.
 This makes the path wide and muddy, and in some cases, tricky to follow.
 However, the hike is not too strenuous, and the natural sights of eastern Nova Scotia, including the Atlantic Ocean at the high points, make it well worth the effort.